 II.
-Read the following paragraph and fill in the blanks with the simple p ast or past continuous forms.
+Read the following paragraph and fill in the blanks with the simple past or past continuous forms.

-While Swami's father (re ead) the newspaper, Swam (listen) to it.
+While Swami's father (read) the newspaper, Swami (listen) to it.
 His father (ask) him to sleep alone.
-Bu he(be) afraid of ghosts.
+But he (be) afraid of ghosts.
 He (want) to sleep in his grandmother's room.
-While he (sleep), he (have) a terrible dream.
-A tiger (chase) him and he((try) to escape.
+While he (sleep), he (have) a terrible dream n.
+A tiger (chase) him and he